Last Updated on November 14, 2022 by Matt

 Still, the Ultra has a few things going for it as well.

-Obviously, with a price difference of $150 – $250, it will be much friendlier on the budget, and it will be especially good for anyone that’s looking for that first scooter but still doesn’t want to spend hundreds of dollars on it.
-Also, the Ultra will be a lot more portable, occupy much less space, and weigh about 9 lbs / 4 kg less.
-If that sounds like a better deal to you, check out the GoTrax XR Ultra review.
+Obviously, with a price difference of $150 – $250, it will be much friendlier on the budget, and it will be especially good for anyone who’s looking for that first scooter but still doesn’t want to spend hundreds of dollars on it.

 GoTrax G4 vs GoTrax G3